anortham/sherpa/README.md

 ## Usage Example

-When Claude starts working on a task, it will:
+When Claude starts working on a task, Sherpa provides rich, encouraging guidance:

 ```
 Claude: I need to fix the login bug.